cube-js/cube/docs/content/Cube.js-Introduction.md

 **Cube acts as a data access layer**, translating API requests into SQL, managing caching, queuing, and database connection.

 The Cube accepts queries via REST, GraphQL or SQL interfaces.
-Based on the data model and an incoming query, Cube generates SQL query and executes it in your database.
-The server manages query generation, database connections, as well as caching and access control layers.
+Based on the data model and an incoming query, Cube generates a SQL query and executes it in your database.
+Cube fully manages query orchestration, database connections, as well as caching and access control layers.
 The result is then sent back to the client.

 <div
   style="text-align: center"